 For example, the new tax law provides a deduction for gains from the sale of most family owned small businesses as long as the owner actively operated the firm for the five years preceding the sale of the business and also materially participated in the business.

-“Small” for purposes of this deduction means the business recognizes $10 million or less of worldwide revenue.
+“Small” for purposes of this deduction means the business recognizes $10 million or less of worldwide revenue in 2022.
+(This $10 million value is adjusted up for inflation in future years.)

 A heads-up warning here: A slightly complicated set of requirements exists for situations where two or three families (as opposed to a single family) own (or primarily own) the business.